4. Prevent and mitigate (linkage)

 The company has instructions or equivalent documentation/templates that describe how it assesses risk suppliers based on the commitments and the due diligence process, including:

-- How supplier assessments cover the risk supplier’s capacity, willingness and implementation of due diligence.
+- How supplier assessments cover the risk supplier’s due diligence.

 - How supplier assessments target the most significant risks identified, which assumes that there is a risk assessment.

-- How supplier assessments are carried out — through self-assessments, pre-qualifications, site visits, inspections or by obtaining audit reports from third parties (including multi-stakeholder initiatives).
+- How supplier assessments are carried out — through questionnaires, site visits, inspections or by obtaining third-party audit reports.

 Supplier assessments are available for sample products and these cover both the supplier’s due diligence and the most significant risks identified.